anagrosch/fl_lstm_rnn/server_side/README.md

 ```

 #### Get Client Parameters

+Server gets approved client addresses from Python dictionary saved in
+`/outputs/client_info.pkl`.
+Approximately 2/3 of the clients are chosen
+for the sample, which are then assigned a value of 1.

+A value of 1 means the client's model will be used in the next round of
+aggregation.
+A value of 0 means the client is not part of the next sample.

 When a connection is established between the central server and client(s),
 the server checks if the client's IP address is in the dictionary saved to